mysidewalk/mm-angular-training/README.md

 3. Inject $locationProvider and $routeProvider into the config method.
 4. Using $locationProvider, enable html5Mode.
 5. Using $routeProvider, add your first route.
 Set the templateUrl to views/index.html.

+### 02 - Templates, scope, and data binding
+1. Add the ng-model attribute to each text field
+2. Update the string expression preceding each field to reference its field’s ng-model value
+3. Change the heading text on form submission